Visa for Nepal (Updated 2019):

 - Pokhara (not the entry point)

 Nepal’s first national park is obviously Chitwan National Park, established in Chitwan in 1973A.D.
 There are some protected areas in Nepal including 12 national parks, 6 conservation areas, 1 wildlife reserve and 1 hunting reserve altogether.
 Entry fees apply for all the national parks, reserves and conservation areas.
 Some of the popular trekking routes lie in the conservation areas also, such as Annapurna Circuit trekking route lies in Annapurna Conservation Area (ACA), Manaslu Circuit trekking route lies in Manaslu Conservation Area (MCA) and Kanchenjunga trekking route lies in Kanchenjunga Conservation Area (KCA).
 Similarly, the popular Everest Base Camp trek lies in Sagarmatha National Park.

 The fee for obtaining a permit in conservation areas will cost Rupees 2,000 per person while it costs Rupees 3,000 per person in national parks to all foreigners desiring to trek in such areas.
 Then 13% VAT is applicable on top of all permit fees.
 Apart from the national park or conservation fee, a separate permit TIMS (Trekkers’ Information Management System) will also be required to trek in the national parks and conservation areas.
 It costs US$ 10 per person for foreigners.
 TIMS is not necessary to trek in the controlled areas and if climbing permits are issued.

 Government of Nepal has restricted some areas for foreign visits and a foreigner desiring to trek in such permissible trekking regions will have to obtain a permit from the Department of Immigration.
 Trekking Encounters can apply on your behalf to obtain this permit and there will be minimum two persons necessary to acquire such permits.
 Regions such as Upper and Lower Dolpa, Manaslu and Tsum Valley, Nar and Phu Villages in Manang, Upper Mustang, Kanchenjunga, Humla and Simikot are controlled areas and special ‘Trekking Permit’ will be required to trek in these areas apart from the conservation or national park permits.

-The different permit fee structure of restricted areas is listed below:
+The different permit fee structure of restricted area is as per below (Updated 2019):

 |Lower Dolpa||US$ 20 per person per week|